crate/cratedb-guide/docs/performance/sharding.md

 = 256 total CPUs), creating 256+ shards per table often proves counterproductive.
 If you don't manually set the number of shards per table, CrateDB will make a best guess, based on the assumption that your nodes have two CPUs each.
+The general advice is to calculate with 1 shard per CPU as a starting point.

 ### 1000 shards per node limit